Why Most Beginners Fail at Affiliate Marketing

 Let’s be honest.

-It’s not because affiliate marketing doesn’t work.
+It’s not that affiliate marketing doesn’t work.

 1. They Treat It Like a Quick Cash Hack